consistent-milk12/docs-md/README.md

 ## Contributing

 Issues and PRs welcome.
-The codebase is reasonably documented—each module has a `//!` header explaining what it does, and public functions have doc comments.
+The codebase should FULLY DOCUMENTED (should not build if not, due to the `#![deny(missing_docs)]` lint in root lib.rs) each module has a `//!` header explaining what it does, and public functions have doc comments.

 ## License

 MIT or Apache-2.0, pick whichever works for you.

----

 _This was mostly developed for personal use.
 If it's useful to you too, that's great.
 If you find bugs or have ideas, let me know._